Read Using SQL Snippets before using any of this site's code or techniques on your own systems.

 Materialized views can only refresh ON COMMIT in certain situations.

-The first two cases will produce an error during the CREATE MATERIALIZED VIEW command.
+The first case produces an error during the CREATE MATERIALIZED VIEW command.

 -- this materialized view is not fast refreshable